ads-mirrors/nrel-energyplus/design/FY2025/NFP-DuctModelSingleLoop.md

 Note:

-1. Replace N6 by A2
+1. Keep N6

-Heat Transmittance Coefficient (U-Factor) for Duct Wall Construction field is replaced by construction name.
-Since inside and outside film coefficients are provided, there is no reason to requires U factor, if the construction object can be use.

-The change will be implemented in the last task to avoide big differetnces for existing input files.
+Although the change was proposed in the roadmap, Field N7 will be kept based on suggestion by Scott.

 2. Keep N6 Overall Moisture Transmittance Coefficient from Air to Air